Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Demand and job growth

 Information technology careers are some of the most in-demand jobs today.
-From computer systems analysts to information security managers, IT professionals are in high demand across various industries, including information technology, healthcare, business and government.
-According to the U.S. Bureau of Labor Statistics (BLS), IT jobs are projected to grow by 15% between 2021 and 2031, making it a good time to earn an information technology degree.
+From computer systems analysts to information security managers, IT professionals are in demand across various industries, including information technology, healthcare, business and government.
+BLS states, "About 377,500 openings are projected each year, on average, in these occupations due to employment growth and the need to replace workers who leave the occupations permanently."

 While many IT jobs only require a postsecondary certificate or associate degree, earning a bachelor’s degree in information technology might better prepare applicants with further skills and knowledge that can empower them to pursue more responsibility and higher salaries.